 - 1. Observed without definitive evidence of persistent clinical sequelae. - 2.
 The majority of the blindness cases reported resolved within 20 minutes.
 Most patients had received chemotherapeutic agents, which included cisplatin.
-Some cases of transient blindness were reported as cortical in origin. - 3.
+Some cases of transient blindness were reported as cortical in origin.

+3. These events were observed commonly in patients receiving chemotherapy. - 3.
 These events were observed commonly in patients receiving chemotherapy with cisplatin. - These types of adverse drug reactions have been derived from postmarketing experience with Ondansetron via spontaneous case reports and literature cases.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not possible to reliably estimate their frequency which is therefore categorized as not known.